|

 - (for transfer students only) satisfactorily completed one 200-level course and have demonstrated that they have satisfactorily completed the equivalent of another 200-level creative writing course at another institution.

-The department accepts applications to the major in the middle of each semester.
+Students in the second semester of their third year may occasionally gain acceptance into the major, but this is rare.
+Students may not apply to the major in either their first or fourth year of study.
+The department accepts applications to the major in the middle of each semester, typically due right after the given semester’s break.
 The application is both rigorous and holistic, assessing students’ development over three main areas: professionalism, workshop citizenship, and artistic commitment.
-Typically, the application requires a reflection on the student’s experiences in creative writing thus far, a proposed course of study in the major, an example of a workshop feedback letter written to a peer, and a portfolio.
-Applications are reviewed by the entire creative writing teaching faculty.
+The application requires a reflection on the student’s experiences in creative writing thus far, a proposed course of study in the major, an example of a workshop feedback letter written to a peer, and a portfolio.
+Applications are reviewed by all tenured and tenure-track creative writing faculty.
+Students not accepted into the major may often still complete the creative writing minor.
+Transfer of Credit Toward the Major

 Creative Writing Major Course Lists